kihuni/ChatSphere/README.md

 # ChatMe: A Simple Real-Time Chat Application

 ChatMe is a user-friendly chat application designed for seamless real-time communication.
-Users can create or join chat rooms and engage in private messaging with friends or colleagues.
+Users can create or join chat rooms and privately message friends or colleagues.

 ## Features
 - **User Authentication**: